TWBug/GoldCardHenge/content/faq/how-is-the-application-process-different-if-i-apply-from-overseas.en.md

 ---
-title: How is the application process different if I apply from overseas?
+title: How is the application process different if I apply from abroad?
 draft: false
 tags:
   - Application
 ---
-The application process is the same wherever you apply since you all have to go to the platform to submit your application online.
-(However, the pickup process is different vary from wherever you apply and wherever you choose to pick up.)
+Since the Gold Card application is submitted through an online application platform, the application process is the same whether you apply from abroad or domestically.
+The pickup process, however, varies depending on where you’ve applied and where you’ve chosen to pick up your card.